Choosing the Right Screw Size for 1/2 Drywall: A Complete Guide

 Fine-Threaded Screws with Sharp Points

-- Select the Right Tool: Ensure that your screw gun or drill has the appropriate bit for the screw head type you are using to maximize efficiency and minimize damage.
+• Choose the Right Tool: Ensure your screw gun or drill has the correct bit for the screw head type to work effectively and prevent damage.

-- Test for Flushness: After driving a few screws, check to ensure they are sitting flush with the drywall surface.
-Adjust the depth setting on your tool if necessary to achieve the ideal finish.
+• Check for Flushness: After driving in screws, verify they are flush with the drywall surface and adjust the depth setting if necessary.

 Guidelines for Regular Drywall Installation